HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/installing_mongodb_linux.md

 # Installing MongoDB on Linux {#installing_mongodb_linux .task}

 MongoDB can be downloaded from the MongoDB website.
-This topic includes the steps for installing on a CentOS and RHEL environments.
-For information on installing MongoDB on other operating systems, refer to [Install MongoDB](https://docs.mongodb.com/manual/installation/) on the MongoDB website.
+This topic includes the steps for installing in CentOS and RHEL environments.
+For information on installing MongoDB on other operating systems, refer to [Install MongoDB](https://docs.mongodb.com/manual/installation/).

-If you already have MongDB installed and upgrading to MongoDB 4.4 or to the latest patch release, see the [Upgrade to the Latest Revision of MongoDB](https://www.mongodb.com/docs/v6.0/tutorial/upgrade-revision/) document.
+If you already have MongoDB installed and are upgrading to MongoDB 4.4 or to the latest patch release, see the [Upgrade to the Latest Revision of MongoDB](https://www.mongodb.com/docs/v6.0/tutorial/upgrade-revision/) document.

-The commands used during the install process require running as ROOT or SUDO access.
+The commands used during the installation process require running as ROOT or SUDO access.
 If not running as root user, preface all commands with sudo.

 **Note:** In the following steps, MongoDB version 4.4 is used as an example.
 If you are using a different version of MongoDB, refer to the MongoDB documentation for how to issue commands for the version that you are using.